Kyriosity/read-write/README+/software/QA/README+/code-quality.md

 &nbsp; &nbsp; &nbsp; <sup>🎼</sup> <sub>e.g. `space.Single` instead of `" "` and other [C# tricks](../../../.net/README+/cs-hints.md)</sub>\
 &nbsp; &nbsp; &nbsp; <sup>🥎</sup> <sub>Plenty of magic strings and numbers, deceptive names, accidental casts, or "ghost" arguments (to name a few).</sub>\
-&nbsp; &nbsp; &nbsp; <sup>📖</sup> <sub>Languages provide more and more sugar to make one-liners of methods, but you must stop when this obfuscates lucidity (e.g. you must "unpack" to debug).</sub>
+&nbsp; &nbsp; &nbsp; <sup>📖</sup> <sub>Languages provide more and more sugar to make one-liners of methods, but you must stop when this obfuscates lucidity (e.g., you must "unpack" to debug).</sub>

 ### <samp>Re:</samp> Tests 🧪

+> [!NOTE]
-Test coverage may (and shall) share realization with or even origin from [Test Driven Development](../../tests/) but is **primarily** intended to examine software mechanically
+> Test coverage may (and shall) share realization with or even origin from [Test Driven Development](../../tests/), but is **primarily** intended to examine software mechanically
 (no matter whether implemented before the subject or _post factum_).
+>

-Efficient, ample test coverage allows only patching buggy and badly joined applications, while good code doesn't need a whole cover of prescribed/automated scrutiny: unit, integration, and performance testing.
+Ample, even overlapping tests may be efficient to patch buggy and badly joined applications, while quality code doesn't need the whole cove of prescribed/automated scrutiny: unit, integration, and performance testing.

 Enough quality code allows one to focus on tests where _errare humanum est_: